shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrate-web-mobile-web-with-psp.md

 1. Include **'appnexus'** in **bidders**.

-1. Set the timeout value to the number of ms the browser should wait for a response from Xandr.
+1. Set the timeout value to the number of ms the browser should wait for a response from Microsoft Advertising.

     > [!NOTE]
-    > This value should be greater than your Xandr (PSP) auction timeout.
-If the value is lower, there is a risk that the client-side timeout will hit before Xandr responds with a bid, potentially preventing receipt of demand from Xandr.
+    > This value should be greater than your Microsoft Advertising (PSP) auction timeout.
+If the value is lower, there is a risk that the client-side timeout will hit before Microsoft Advertising responds with a bid, potentially preventing receipt of demand from Microsoft Advertising.
 For more information, see the Demand Partner Timeout section in [Add or Edit PSP Global Settings](add-or-edit-psp-global-settings.md).

 See below for a **s2sConfig** example: